 Thanks to the isolation of the COVID-19 pandemic, people tended to use more and weren’t able to access friends, family, or support groups who might have kept them in check.
 As a result, opioid disorder deaths rose considerably in the last two years.

 Another red flag occurs when your obsession and uncontrollable cravings converge, prompting you to engage in behaviors you were otherwise incapable of doing.
 For example, you lie, steal, and cheat to use opioids — even from family and friends.

-To learn more, contact our office in San Juan Capistrano, California, by clicking here.
+To learn more, contact our office in San Juan Capistrano, California.